United Tompkins Impact Fund

 Timeline E-Pledge

-Learn more about the programs the UTIF has invested in for 2024-2026 by clicking on the Impact Partners below.
+Select each of the Impact Partners below to learn more about the programs the UTIF has invested in for 2024-2026.

 Advocacy Center of Tompkins County